Why use a car train?

-- check the schedule in advance.
+- Check the schedule in advance.
 Most car trains operate from (early) morning until (late) evening, but not at night.
-A reduced schedule may apply during the off-season;
+A reduced schedule may apply during the off-season.

-- if you travel by van, camper or caravan, check which size restrictions apply;
+- If you travel by van, camper or caravan, check which size restrictions apply.

-- make sure that luggage on the outside of your car, such as luggage on the roof or bikes, is well secured;
+- Make sure that luggage on the outside of your car, such as luggage on the roof or bikes, is well secured.

-- closely follow the instructions displayed on signs and provided by personnel;
+- Closely follow the instructions displayed on signs and provided by personnel.

 Car trains in Switzerland

-- Lötschberg car train from Kandersteg (Bernese Oberland) to Goppenstein (Valais).
-Reservations are not necessary.
+- Lötschberg car train between Kandersteg (Bernese Oberland) and Goppenstein (Valais).
+You can't make reservations.
 There is no alternative road.

 - Vereina car train between Selfranga (Klosters) and Sagliains (Lower Engadine).
 Reservations are not necessary.
 An alternative is the Flüela Pass road.